-Update: On Monday, June 23, the Council unanimously passed CB 118114, sending the Seattle Preschool Program to the November 2014 ballot for voters to consider.
+Update: On Monday, June 23, 2014 the Council unanimously passed Council Bill 118114 (including an updated Action Plan), sending the Seattle Preschool Program to the November 2014 ballot for voters to consider.

 Welcome to the Seattle Preschool website which is dedicated to the plan for voluntary, high-quality universal preschool being considered by the Seattle City Council.
 The purpose of this website is to provide a convenient source of information on the preschool proposal and the public discussion.